 The MCO’s first international tour was of Italy in 1999.
 Since then, highlight tour appearances include performing with Isabel Bayrakdarian at Carnegie Hall in 2008.
 Another highlight was its ten-concert Western Canada tour in 2009 with Dame Evelyn Glennie, with whom it recorded an album and again toured in 2016.
-In its 2018/19 season, the MCO tours the Maritimes and proudly continues its collaboration with soprano Measha Brueggergosman, the MCO’s guest artist-in-residence.
-In addition to concerts with other leading soloists, season highlights include premieres of new works by Canadian composers Vivian Fung and Kevin Lau.
+In its 2018/19 season, the MCO toured both the Maritimes and summer music festivals in Ontario and Québec.
+American pianist Simone Dinnerstein joined the MCO on its 2019 summer tour.
+Together, they performed Philip Glass’s third piano concerto, co-commissioned by the MCO as the inaugural instalment in the MCO's New Concerto Project.
+Other NCP highlights include MCO performances of commissioned works from Canadian composers Dinuk Wijeratne, Kevin Lau, Marcus Goddard, and Vivian Fung.

 Notable among ongoing outreach initiatives is the ‘Fiddlers on the Loose’ ensemble, taking live music to remote parts of the province to work with and play for youth and families.

 The MCO operates on an annual budget of about $1 million, and has worked hard to maintain a balanced budget for over two decades and to build an endowment for the future.
 It has nearly doubled the budget in the past ten years, helping to support its touring, recording, and outreach program.